-In other words, public officers like cops have no license to physically touch or hurt anyone unless they have "lawful necessity."
+In other words, public officers such as police have no license to physically touch or hurt anyone unless they have "lawful necessity."
 Examples of situations that may give public officers "lawful necessity" to batter or assault someone include:

 - The person starts assaulting the public officer, and the officer acts in self-defense;